causalMedAnalysis/causalMedAnalysis.github.io/README.md

 ## Software & Resources

-Below are the main online resources that accompany the book.
+Below are the online resources that accompany the book.

-### 1. The cmed stata module
+### 1. The cmed Stata Module
 `cmed` is a Stata module for conducting causal mediation analysis using the methods described in the book.

 **Stata module repository:** <https://github.com/causalMedAnalysis/cmed>